vincecarse/EC331/README.md

 A repo to store all the code used for my dissertation.

-Data is not stored here as it is over 10GB.
+Raw data is not stored here as it is over 10GB.

 To clone run

 ```
 git clone https://github.com/vincecarse/EC331.git
 ```

+Please contact me at vince.carse@gmail.com for any requests